 See Example: OAuth Login Request and Response.

 The response code indicates whether the request succeeded, or how it failed.

-If the request is successful, the server returns HTTP response code 200 (OK) and headers that include:
+If the request is successful, the server returns HTTP response code 200 (OK) and headers that include a header of the form: